SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/How_to_setup_your_directory_and_launch_your_first_job.md

 Both start with a [preliminary set up](#Set-up-the-general-SBND-environment), and then diverge.

-{#Set-up-the-general-SBND-environment}

-Set up the general SBND environment(#Set-up-the-general-SBND-environment) {#set-up-the-general-sbnd-environment .count}
+Set up the general SBND environment(#Set-up-the-general-SBND-environment)
 ------------------------------------------------------------------------------------------

 The most important task this step performs is to tell UPS where to find